The Beast in Me (song)

-"The Beast in Me" is a song by English musician Nick Lowe.
+"The Beast in Me" is a song written and performed by English musician Nick Lowe and covered by American singer Johnny Cash.
 The song features slow, mournful music and lyrics describing the narrator's struggle with destructive habits and personality traits: "The beast in me / Is caged by frail and fragile bars".

-The recording debut for "The Beast In Me" was by American singer Johnny Cash from his American Recordings album released in April 1994.
-Cash was Lowe's father-in-law from 1979 to 1990, during Lowe's marriage to singer Carlene Carter.
+The recording debut for "The Beast in Me" was by Johnny Cash from his American Recordings album released in April 1994.
+Cash was Lowe's stepfather-in-law from 1979 to 1990, during Lowe's marriage to singer Carlene Carter.
 A live version of the song by Cash appears on his 2005 DVD Live at Montreux 1994.

 Lowe's first recording of the song appeared in his album The Impossible Bird, released in November 1994.
 A live version by Lowe appears on his 2004 live album Untouched Takeaway.

+In 2025 Netflix released a limited series called “The Beast in Me” created by Gabe Rotter, starring Claire Danes and Matthew Rhys.

 Covers

 Appearances in other media

 The Lowe studio version of the song features over the closing credits of the pilot episode of US television show The Sopranos.
 The song features on the commercially available soundtrack CD.

+Lowe's version also features in series 4 episode 2 of Being Human.

-Johnny Cash's version also appears in the 2011 film The Hangover: Part II but Mark Lanegan did a version for the soundtrack.
+Johnny Cash's version appears in the 2011 film The Hangover: Part II but Mark Lanegan did a version for the soundtrack.

-Melwood Cutlery's version of the song features over the closing credits of Project Grizzly, a 1996 National Film Board documentary about Canadian inventor, Troy Hurtubise and his quest to create a suit in which to meet a Grizzly Bear.
+Melwood Cutlery's version of the song features over the closing credits of Project Grizzly, a 1996 National Film Board documentary about Canadian inventor Troy Hurtubise and his quest to create a suit in which to meet a grizzly bear.

-The Lowe version plays over the closing credits of season 2's episode 6, of the Epix series 'Get Shorty' and of episode 3 of the 2023 BBC serial about the 1983 Brink's-Mat robbery and its aftermath, The Gold.
+The Lowe version plays over the closing credits of season 2's episode 6, of the Epix series Get Shorty and of episode 3 of the 2023 BBC serial about the 1983 Brink's-Mat robbery and its aftermath, The Gold.

+The Cash version featured in the season 1 finale of MobLand (episode 10, also titled "The Beast in Me").